At Pain Psychotherapy Canada, we specialize in treating chronic pain & symptoms.

 Our Treatment Approach

-Most often, our work begins with an assessment for neuroplastic pain.
-We engage in a detailed assessment, where we look for evidence that a client’s pain is not behaving in ways consistent with a structural injury or disease.
-Gathering evidence your pain is neuroplastic is a very important step toward changing your beliefs about your pain, increasing safety in your body, and shifting your reaction to sensations2,6.
+• Our work begins with an assessment for the likeliness of neuroplastic pain and symptoms.
+We engage in a detailed assessment, where we look for signs that a client’s pain or symptom is not behaving in ways consistent with a structural injury or disease.

 Developing safer thinking patterns and beliefs